top of page

 Cases of boundary dispute and trespass can be very complicated.
-Here are my tips as a property solicitor of over 23 years for dealing with these.
+Here are my tips as a property solicitor of over 23 years:

 INVESTIGATE

-Property Deeds are available online and are a matter of public record.
+Property deeds are available online and are a matter of public record.
 Copies can be obtained via Gov.uk.
-Order office copies of your and your Neighbour's property title or land Obtain a copy of the register and plan for both.
+There is a minimal fee payable (a few pounds).
+Order the deeds for your address and your Neighbour's address.
+Obtain a copy of the register and filed plan for both.
+Conveyancers will call the registered title the office copies.
+Your office copies are your deeds.
+They outline the contents of the historic deeds.

-If any historic Conveyance or Transfer Deed is referred to as “filed” then obtain these as well.
-Such Deeds will often contain boundary rights and covenants or conditions.
+If any historic Conveyance, Abstract, Lease or Transfer Deed are mentioned in the office copies, but are not set out and are referred to as “filed” copies, then you should obtain these as well.
+These documents will often contain boundary rights plus covenants or conditions relevant to the property.
 A Conveyancer can explain these to you.
+The phrasing can be complex but Conveyancers are highly trained and can translate these.

 Check that your neighbour is on his land and that you are on yours.
-Red edging will show the boundary lines.
+Red edging on the filed plans will show the boundary lines.

 DEEDS